 Gringo Superiority Complex: Are You Guilty?

-The idea seems to exist amongst some that North Americans feel that they are better, and their ways and customs are better than the ways and customs of others.
+The idea seems to exist among some that North Americans feel that they are better and their ways and customs are better than the ways and customs of others.

 Granted, there are a few from North America that probably do feel that way, but our family and the majority of other gringo families and friends that we know here do not share this attitude.